 Your safety, as well as the safety of our staff, is of the utmost importance to us.
 We are continually monitoring federal and state guidelines to provide a healthy and safe experience for you and your team.
 Learn more about campus-wide policies here, and procedures specific to special occasions here.

 – Joy, The Bill & Melinda Gates Foundation

 To nourish the mind, we believe you need to nourish the body.
 We create menus that showcase local, organic, and sustainably sourced ingredients, including some items fresh from our garden.
-Our kitchen specializes in meeting a wide range of dietary needs and preferences with inspiration and creativity.
+Our kitchen team specializes in meeting a wide range of dietary needs and preferences with inspiration and creativity.

 – Conference Guest